Neha Bam

-Neha Bam is an Indian actress.
+Neha Bam is an Indian actress known for her work in television serials such as Kumkum Bhagya, and films like The Dirty Picture.

+Early life & Career

 She was born and raised in Kolhapur.
 She began her acting career with Avishkar group on stage while also working as a model, beginning with print ads for pharmaceutical companies.
 After several years working at colleges she was offered a role in a film and, finding acting more interesting, quit her other job in order to act full-time.
 In television, she appeared in many serials like Savdhaan India, Kumkum Bhagya, Sukanya Hamari Betiyan etc. In cinema, she worked in a number of movies like The Dirty Picture, The Lift Boy, etc.